ESPresense/Floorplan-Creator/Readme.md

 # FloorPlan creator for ESPresenseIPS

 This project has been created to make it easier to create floorplan for ESPresenseIPS by having a gui.
+It offers snap to rooms for easy alignement, gives you mesures on each side of your cursor when on a wall.
-This application is developped in HTML/JS/CSS, no libraries.
+This application is developped in HTML/JS/CSS, no libraries, Canvas power !

 This project is a work in progress.